Inmate dies inside Auckland's Paremoremo Prison after attack

-An Auckland inmate is died after being attacked by a fellow prisoner inside Paremoremo Prison.
+An Auckland inmate has died after being attacked by a fellow prisoner inside Paremoremo Prison.

 The attack took place in a prison yard shortly before 3pm today, Corrections chief custodial officer Neil Beales confirmed.